July Adventures: Sesame Street, Koln, and Going Barefoot

 Madilynn grew so much during July.
-She’s really starting to explore the world around her.
+She’s starting to explore the world around her.
 She tries to play with her big brother (who is learning about which toys are safe to share and which ones to play with while in his room if he doesn’t want her to get them).
 She makes baby babbles and loves trying new “big people food” at any opportunity.
 She’s also quite a gymnast/contortionist/acrobat.

 Sesame Street Live teamed up with the USO and we were able to go.
 Dietrich loved seeing the characters in person.
 They perform special shows for military kids that focus on things relevant to military families.
 This show was about Katie, who was sad because her family had to move again.
 She learned from her friends that they could keep in touch and she would make new friends at the new place.
 See us here, pretty much in the center of the photo (toward the right side of the group).

-Dietrich really enjoys riding his bike, the big present he received for his fifth birthday.
+Dietrich enjoys riding his bike, the big present he received for his fifth birthday.
 I discovered he can ride his bike while I walk on the PT track on post and we both benefit.
 He is so fast though!

-We ended the month going to Barefoot Park with several of our church friends.
+We ended the month by going to Barefoot Park with several of our church friends.
 Dietrich did nothing barefoot.
-I walked through the cold river, which really HURT my feet.
-I felt terrified most of the time but pushed through (somewhat literally, the current was SO strong), and then I felt really proud of myself for trying something new.
+I walked through the cold river, which HURT my feet.
+I felt terrified most of the time but pushed through (somewhat literally, the current was SO strong), and then I felt proud of myself for trying something new.